Declare variables

 # Edge Functions

-The following read-only environment variables are available to edge functions, both provided by Deno:
+The following read-only environment variable is available to edge functions.
+The variable is provided by Deno:

 # Overrides and limitations

 The general environment variable overrides and limitations apply to environment variables used with functions.
-Here are some key limitations to note:
+Here are some additional limitations to note:

 # Access environment variables

-Once you declare environment variables for the functions scope, you can access them in two different ways depending on if you are using serverless functions or edge functions.
+Once you declare environment variables for the Functions scope, you can access them in two different ways depending on if you are using serverless functions or edge functions.
+The following sections include examples of how to access these variables during runtime.

 Want to use build environment variables in your functions?

-By default, build environment variables are only available during the build step for your site.
+Unlike environment variables set for the Functions scope, variables set for the Build scope are only available during the build step for your site.
 If you would like to use build environment variables in your functions, you’ll need to embed their values into the functions while your site is building.
-One way to do this is to use a plugin like Netlify Bundle ENV.
+You can write a script to do this or use a plugin like Netlify Bundle ENV.

 # Functions

-import { Handler, HandlerEvent, HandlerContext } from "@netlify/functions";
+import type { Handler, HandlerEvent, HandlerContext } from "@netlify/functions";

 const handler: Handler = async (event: HandlerEvent, context: HandlerContext) => {